caterpixie/Junimo/Junimo/README.md

 - Text triggers
 - An `/uwu` command

 Many features of this bot are hardcoded as it is only meant for use within the AD server.
-This README will detail what all the features do as well as the basics on how to edit these hardcoded features.
+This README will detail what all the features do as well as the basics on how to edit these hardcoded features.<\br>

 ## QOTD System
 ### Commands